waikato-ufdl/wai-annotations/README.md

 * `-d`, `--image-dimensions`: Optional argument specifying the width and height to use for images that can't infer this information from the input data.
 Formats: `roi`.

+* `--prefix`, `--suffix`: Optional prefix/suffix to attach to the filename used when writing ROI annotation files.
+Defaults to the empty string and `-rois.csv` respectively.
+For example, if the image filename was `my-image.png`, and the options `--prefix=annotations-for-` and `--suffix=-in-roi-format.csv` were supplied, the annotations file would be `annotations-for-my-image-in-roi-format.csv`.
+Formats: `roi`.

 ## Examples